nirzaf/ScreenToImageKit/README.md

 # ScreenToImageKit

-ScreenToImageKit is a Python application that allows users to capture screenshots of selected areas on their screen and upload them directly to ImageKit.
+ScreenToImageKit is a Python application that allows users to capture screenshots (both full screen and selected areas) and upload them directly to ImageKit.
 This tool is designed to be user-friendly and efficient, making it easy to capture and share screenshots.

-## Existing Features
+## Features

-- **Area Selection**: Select a specific area on your screen to capture.
+- **Area Selection**: Select a specific area on your screen to capture
-- **Capturing Screenshots**: Capture the selected area and save it as an image file.
-- **Configuring ImageKit**: Configure ImageKit credentials to enable uploading of images.
+- **Full Screen Capture**: Capture your entire screen with a single click
-- **Uploading Images to ImageKit**: Upload captured screenshots directly to ImageKit and copy the URL to the clipboard.
+- **Direct Upload**: Option to upload screenshots directly to ImageKit without preview
+- **Preview Window**: Review your screenshots before uploading (optional)
+- **Multiple Configuration Options**:
+  - Configure via UI dialog
+  - Import configuration from `.env` file
+- **Secure Storage**: Encrypted storage of ImageKit credentials
+- **System Tray Integration**: Quick access to app features
+- **Clipboard Integration**: Automatically copies uploaded image URLs to clipboard

-## Usage Instructions
+## Installation

 1. **Clone the Repository**:
    ```bash